 Once you have the connection ready to go you will want to contact your local water company and request to have that water line closed off.

 Once that has been done you will cut into the pipe and add your connection, making sure that it is secure and won’t leak.
-From there you will lead that new pipe up through the ground and into your container home.
+From there you will lead that new pipe up through the ground and into your yurt home.

 The last thing that you will need to for this step is to fill in the dirt around the main hookup, making sure that you compact the dirt around the pipe as you go.